 It’s generally best not to email us bits of your code that aren’t working.
 Office hours exist so you can get more in-depth help.
 However, if you must mail code, make sure you do it well: it should be indented properly and commented adequately, the difficulty you are having should be carefully explained, etc. Do not email code as an attachment, please.
 Just put it in the body of the message.

-The piazza group for this class can be found at
+The piazza page for this class can be found at

 Even if you don’t, some important messages from the course staff will be